 Pierce Brothers Mortuary

-Given the severity of the fire and significance of the property, the Conservancy encourages the property owner and the Department of Building and Safety to thoroughly consider all options and not rush to the conclusion that complete demolition is warranted.
-Opportunities may exist to repair the structure with the guidance of a preservation architect while retaining historic fabric.
+Given the severity of the fires and significance of the property, the Conservancy encourages the property owner and the Department of Building and Safety to thoroughly consider all options and not rush to the conclusion that complete demolition is warranted.
+Opportunities exist to repair the structure with the guidance of a preservation architect while retaining historic fabric.

 Because the property is designated as an HCM, any decisions regarding its treatment following the fire must be reviewed by the city’s Office of Historic Resources and Cultural Heritage Commission.
-The Commission is scheduled to discuss the issue at their next meeting on November 15.

 “Demolition by Neglect” is the term used to describe a situation in which a property owner intentionally allows a historic property to suffer severe deterioration, potentially beyond the point of repair.
 Property owners may use this kind of long-term neglect to circumvent historic preservation regulations.

 Intentional neglect and allowing aproperty to remain unsecured is sometimes a strategy used by an owner(s) who want to develop the property, free of any historic buildings.
 Intervening, stabilizing and eventually rehabilitation of Pierce Brothers depends on what action the City decides to take, if at all.

 Reach out to the office of Council Member Gil Cedillo and ask the City to take affirmitive enforcement steps, pressing the owner to first secure the building with stabilization to follow.